TecMint.com is a community driven Linux website. Our motto is to provide an effortless howto’s to our valuable readers.

 35 Practical Examples of Linux Find Command

-The Linux Find Command is one of the most important and much used command in Linux sytems.
-Find command used to search and locate list of files and directories based on conditions you specify for files that match the arguments.
-Find can be used in variety of conditions like you can find files by permissions, users, groups, file type, date, size and other possible criteria.
+The Linux find command is one of the most important and frequently used command-line utilities in Unix-like operating systems.
+The find command is used to search for and locate a list of files and directories based on the conditions you specify, matching the arguments.

 Part I – Basic Find Commands for Finding Files with Names